 Winter Wonderland in Hyde park is the place you want to go to when you need some Christmas cheer and a lovely day out with all your friends, family, and even colleagues if you’re lucky enough to live in an around Central London.
 Here is my guide to ensure that you have the best time and get the most out of Winter Wonderland no matter what your budget is!

 Winter Wonderland is open every day between 10am and 10pm Monday to Sunday in London’s Hyde Park!
-It opens on the 18th November and stays open until the 2nd of January so you’ve got plenty of time to plan your trip or make loads of trips!
+It opens on the 17th November and stays open until the 1st of January so you’ve got plenty of time to plan your trip or make loads of trips!
 The best thing about it is that it’s free to get in!
-This means that you can spend the whole day walking around taking the sights in and you don’t have to spend a penny whatsoever! – RESULT.
+This means that you can spend the whole day walking around taking the sites in and you don’t have to spend a penny whatsoever!

 How to get there via tube: